mattfenwick/Clojalyzer/README.md

 ## Instructions ##

- 1. you'll need to give **The Clojalyzer** the github username and repository name you want it to Clojalyze -- try this awesome [search](https://github.com/search?q=clojure) to find some cool Clojure repos!
+ 1. you'll need to give **The Clojalyzer** the github username, repository, and branch you want it to Clojalyze -- try this awesome [search](https://github.com/search?q=clojure) to find some cool Clojure repos!